-- Enter total face to face time on each beneficiary claim. - Enter total travel time for the service on one of the client service records OR divide evenly between each group participant. - Enter individual documentation time for each client separately on each participant's service.
+Group services are entered very similarly to individual services with the exception of travel time.
+Enter total travel time for the service on one of the client service records OR divide evenly between each group participant.

-For example, a group with 5 participants meets for 90 minutes.
-The clinician travelled 60 minutes round trip and spent 15 minutes documenting each beneficiary's note.
-The screens would be completed as follows:
+For example, a group with 5 participants where the clinician travelled 60 minutes round trip would be documented in one of two ways: